jordyvl/dual-network-printer/README.md

 dual-network-printer
 ====================
 Created by MultMine and Jordyvl
-This program lets you decide which printer you want to use.
+<br/>This program lets you decide which printer you want to use.
 So you can finally add more printers to your network :)